-Playing at The Reading & Leeds Festival.
-I wasn't on the main stage but there were still six or seven thousand people that I played to.
+Playing at The Reading and Leeds Festival.
+I wasn't on the main stage, but there were still six or seven thousand people that I played to.
 It was amazing.

 Which is more difficult, playing to seven thousand people or playing to seven?

 It doesn't register.
 I don't see an audience as seven thousand individual people.
 I see it as one thing.
 It went really well.
 I did several shows over the course of a few days.
 Some of them were amazing.
 Others were just okay.
 But the fact that I was there at all and I got to do it was a huge honor to me.
 I mean, I've been on TV, I've been on the radio.
 I've performed with some my idols…